 All items must fit inside your cart/bin.

 Recycling that is mixed with unaccepted items or otherwise improperly prepared may not be processed and require disposal at the landfill.

 Appliances/white goods, computer equipment and televisions are banned from North Carolina landfills.
 Recycle your computer/electronics and appliances.

 Used Motor Oil/Filters Disposal

 The Town collects and recycles used motor oil and filters free of charge.
 Call (919) 469-4090 to schedule a pickup.
 Used motor oil must be placed in a container no larger than 5 gallons, sealed with a screw-cap lid, and labeled "Used Motor Oil."
 Filters must be triple-bagged for collection.

 Residential Waste Cooking Oil Recycling

-Save and recycle your used cooking oils and grease to make an environmentally friendly bio-fuel.
-Proper disposal can help reduce blockages in our sewer system.
-The Town provides this service free of charge through specifically scheduled collections in our Residential Cooking Oil Curbside Collection and Recycling Program.
+Save and recycle your fats, oils and grease (FOG) to make an environmentally friendly bio-fuel.
+The Town provides this service free of charge when scheduled through our Residential Cooking Oil Curbside Collection and Recycling Program.